blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

 ## Multiple supertypes

-Constraining type extension to only having a single parent would be a pretty major limitation for how expressive the system is.
+Constraining type extension to allow extending one type would be a pretty major limitation for how expressive the system is.
 As such, this proposal includes the specification of how to extend multiple types (this is generally referred to _multiple inheritance_).

-A type must allow extending multiple supertypes **if and only if** the supertypes can coexist.
+As such, we say that a type can extend multiple supertypes **if and only if** the supertypes can coexist.
 For supertypes to be able to coexist, their properties should either be disjoint, or overlap in a compatible manner.

 **An example of _disjoint_ properties**: